 When uploading any image you will be asked if the image also qualifies as a Pure Nature image.
-This will assist our nature committee in selecting images for external competitions, such as the Glennie Nature, CAPA nature, GTCCC nature, etc.
+This will assist our nature committee in selecting images for external competitions, such as the Glennie Nature, CAPA nature, GTCCC/OCCC nature, etc.

-Photographer of the Year Awards:
+Photographer of the Year (for each skill level) Awards:

-Now require at least one entry from at least four of the five categories: Assigned Topic, Pictorial, Natural Things, Nature (ie Nature Trophy entries) and Print.
+Require at least one entry from at least four of the five categories: Assigned Topic, Pictorial, Natural Things, Nature (ie Nature Trophy entries) and Print.

 Rules for Individual Competitions